Published on Nov 18, 2019 | Updated - Apr 23, 2026

 Cleaning mould with bi-carb soda

-Bicarbonate soda is a natural disinfectant with a mild smell, making it a suitable alternative to vinegar for killing mould on non-porous surfaces.
-However, for porous surfaces like gyprock walls, vinegar remains the better choice.
+Bicarbonate soda is a natural disinfectant with little to no smell, making it a suitable alternative to vinegar for killing mould on non-porous surfaces.
+However, for porous surfaces like gyprock walls, vinegar remains the better choice

 Application:

-• Mix a small spoonful of Bi-Carb in a full spray bottle of water and shake to combine.
+• Mix a small spoonful of Bi-Carb into a full spray bottle of water, then shake to combine.

-• Spray the solution onto the mould, scrub away the mould, and then rinse.
+• Spray the solution onto the mould, scrub it away, and then rinse.

 Preventive Measures for Mould Control